huggingface/huggingface_hub/src/huggingface_hub/templates/modelcard_template.md

 <!-- This section is meant to convey recommendations with respect to the bias, risk, and technical limitations. -->

 {{ bias_recommendations | default("Users (both direct and downstream) should be made aware of the risks, biases and limitations of the model.
-More information needed for further recomendations.", true)}}
+More information needed for further recommendations.", true)}}

 # Training Details